New members are welcome to attend meetings and join Nangami.

 Meetings run from 7 to 9 pm and are held at the Ron Dyer Centre in the grounds of St Mary’s North Sydney, at the corner of Ridge St and Miller St.

-- review of advocacy meetings with the Federal MP for North Sydney and with the staff of the Federal MP for Warringah; heard from members who had been involved in organising the Action for the Climate Emergency forum; reported on participation in the Global Climate Strike; and discussed follow up actions.
+Members reviewed advocacy meetings with the Federal MP for North Sydney and with the staff of the Federal MP for Warringah; heard from members who had been involved in organising the Action for the Climate Emergency forum; reported on participation in the Global Climate Strike; and discussed follow up actions.

 During August, Nangami members worked with the Ecology group at OLW via email and telephone to plan the Action for the Climate Emergency community forum.